 Touch is good, very good

 Feeling stressed?
 Want to be healthier?
 Want to live longer?
-Well spend half an hour cuddling on the couch with someone you like
+Well spend half an hour cuddling on the couch with someone you like.
+At the very least, it is important to have a strong social network, and at least some regular physical contact with people that you like.

 If you don't have a partner, you can still benefit from touch and social support.
 Enjoyable time with friends and other family members helps your health.
 Time with your pet, including touch, is a great calmer.
 Touch your friends, if they are comfortable with it.
 A meal with friends and a little laughter goes a long way for your mental health.
 Keeping in touch, even with the phone and email is good.
 And if you can afford it, any kind of massage or body-work is great.